DriveWorks/IntegrationThemeExample-Dashboard/README.md

     * `driveWorksMajorVersion` - Major version of DriveWorks to display data from (multiple may be available) e.g. '18'

 3. [optional] Configure additional settings
-    * `statusRefreshInterval` - The interval (in seconds) to request status data (version major/minor)
+    * `statusRefreshInterval` - The interval (in seconds) to request status data (version major/minor).
-    * `infoRefreshInterval` - The interval (in seconds) to request license info data (max sessions, on-demand cap, peak usage etc.)
+    * `infoRefreshInterval` - The interval (in seconds) to request license info data (max sessions, on-demand cap, peak usage etc.).
-    * `sessionRefreshInterval` - The interval (in seconds) to request live session data (server name, hostname/address, browser, start time etc.)
+    * `sessionRefreshInterval` - The interval (in seconds) to request live session data (server name, hostname/address, browser, start time etc.).
-    * `apiRefreshInterval` - The interval (in seconds) to request DriveWorks Live API data (Projects/Specifications/Documents)
+    * `apiRefreshInterval` - The interval (in seconds) to request DriveWorks Live API data (Projects/Specifications/Documents).
     * `dateLocale` - ISO 639-1 standard language code (e.g. en-US).
 Used to format dates displayed.
     * `defaultTheme` - (light/dark) Color theme for dashboard.
     * `ipAddressLookup` - (true/false) Map session user address to country of origin.
-        * Uses [GeoJS](https://github.com/jloh/geojs) for user address lookup - please refer to it's [Third Party Licensing](https://github.com/jloh/geojs/blob/master/LICENCE)
+        * Uses [GeoJS](https://github.com/jloh/geojs) for user address lookup - please refer to it's [Third Party Licensing](https://github.com/jloh/geojs/blob/master/LICENCE).
     * `knownAddresses` - Provide a list of known addresses to skip address lookup and provide custom location identification.
         * Example: 1.1.1.1 - "HQ", "Main Office"
         * See commented format.

-4. Ensure that the Integration Theme server is running, using any of the available methods (e.g. Personal Web Edition, DriveWorks Live, IIS)
+4. Ensure that the Integration Theme server is running, using any of the available methods (e.g. Personal Web Edition, DriveWorks Live, IIS).
     * For more information, see [Selecting the Integration Theme](https://docs.driveworkspro.com/Topic/IntegrationThemeSelect).

 5. Host the example locally or on a remote server.
-    * Ensure `<corsOrigins>` in DriveWorksConfigUser.xml permits request from this location.
+    * Ensure `<corsOrigins>` in DriveWorksConfigUser.xml permits requests from this location.
     See [Integration Theme Settings](https://docs.driveworkspro.com/Topic/IntegrationThemeSettings) for additional guidance.

 ### Troubleshooting: